Mx-Angel/ConnText-Docs/Planning/UserStories.md

 - As a user, I want to receive push notifications so that I can stay informed even when not actively using the platform.
 - As a user, I want to make voice calls so that I can communicate with others using audio.
 - As a user, I want to participate in group messaging so that I can communicate with multiple people at once.
+- As a user, I want to have a plugin manager so that I can easily install, update, and manage plugins for my ConnText instance.

 ### Platform & Accessibility stories
 - As a user, I want screen reader support so that I can use ConnText with assistive technologies.